 The National Archives Experience: Digital Vaults is an interactive exploration of history that examines thousands of documents, photographs, and pieces of history that have been integrated in a digital format.
-Upon entering the homepage, the user is given eight random archives to choose from.
-Clicking on one will give a description and a brief history of that archive, as well as displays a large variety of similar archives.
+The homepage provies a list of categories on the right sidebar such as Citizenship, First Ladies, and Immigration.
 The user has the ability to shuffle, rearrange, collect, and explore archives, as well as search for specific points in history using a keyword search.
 Although a lack of initial organization or index might seem overwhelming, Digital Vaults is a wonderfully imaginative resource for exploring history in a digitally compiled way.

 - Teach Docs

 With DocsTeach, educators can create interactive history activities that incorporate more than 3,000 primary-source materials in a variety of media from the National Archives.
 Tools on the site are designed to teach critical thinking skills and integrate interactive elements such as puzzles, maps, and charts.